6 – The astronomical origin of tides

 Remember that the shown landmasses (also in Figure 6.21) obstruct the model of the “idealized tidal bulges”, see Figure 6.9.

-Within one lunar cycle the declination of the Moon turns from maximum North via the equator (zero degrees) to maximum South and back, via the equator, to maximum North.
+Within one lunar cycle the declination of the Moon turns from maximum north via the equator (zero degrees) to maximum south and back, via the equator, to maximum north.

 Over the equator this movement is fast and at the extremes the slowest, apparently standing still: Lunar standstills